 Article 10: Investigative tools. – This provision aims at ensuring that investigative tools which are provided for in national law for organised crime or other serious crime cases can also be used in cases of money laundering.

-Title IV: Final provisions

 Article 11: Replacement of certain provisions of Framework Decision 2001/500/JHA– This provision replaces the current provisions in the area of the criminalisation of money laundering contained in point (b) of Article 1 and Article 2 of Framework Decision 2001/500/JHA in relation to Member States participating in this Directive.